Who can set up the environment?

 To improve efficiency, download presets containing often used download settings can be made available to user groups.
 This way the users do not have to go through the process of creating a custom download each time themselves.

-For more information how to set up download presets, see Setting up download presets in the Management Console.
+For more information, see Setting up download presets in the Management Console.

 4. Inviting your team members to your Swivle environment